KMuraliReddy/tictactoe/README.md

 ** It will call randomGeneration method with will try to find an empty slot in the board using Math.Random class.

-*** WE HAVE TRIED TO DO WITH OUR OWN KNOWLEDGE WITH OUT ANY REFERENCES AND HELP.
-Thank you